3 Day Austria Itinerary: How To Spend A Weekend In Austria

 Vienna has some of the most interesting and grand imperial history, which you will be experiencing today.

 Start your first day in Austria at Schönbrunn Palace – a stunning UNESCO World Heritage site that was the summer residence of the Habsburgs.
-Spend a few hours exploring the palace and its beautiful gardens.
-I went in the winter, and even in the cold it was fun to walk around the gardens and see the outside of the palace.
+Plan to spend around 2–3 hours at Schönbrunn Palace and the gardens.

 Afterward, take a short walk to St. Stephen’s Cathedral, Vienna’s iconic Gothic masterpiece.
 If you’re up for it, climb the Steffl Tower for impressive views of the city.
 It’s a lot of steps, but well worth it for the views, especially of the Cathedral’s unique roof!